POptUS/BenDFO/README.md

   Data file specifying the benchmark problem set P through the integer parameters (nprob, n, m, ns).

 #### Types of Problems
-There are several different forms of objective functions included, all using the same underlying equations.
+There are 10 different forms of objective functions included, all using the same underlying equations.

 The `smooth` problem type is deterministic and of the form
 > f(x) = \sum_{i=1}^m F_i(x)^2